mario-a-welch/mario-a-welch/README.md

 I'm currently:

--🔭 working on my capstone project!!!
+-🔭 mastering AWS and preparing for my first certification!!!

--🌱 learning Swift and expanding my knowledge in iOS Development!
+-🌱 learning Python, I'm currently completing the 100 Days of Code: The Complete Python Pro Bootcamp for 2022!

 📫 How to reach me: